Uptrennd Price Tops $0.0003 on Major Exchanges (1UP)

 According to CryptoCompare, “Uptrennd is an online community that pays users to post content.
 Users will be paid for creating posts, commenting, sharing content, and engaging with sponsored content.
 The value of these points comes from funneling over 90% of the advertisement revenue directly into the Uptrennd ecosystem.Uptrennd is an optimized social media platform fusion.
 Uptrennd will bring blogs, social feeds, videos, music, and news to one all-encompassing home.
 Uptrennd is a movement to shift the wealth from corporations to individuals.
 This ecosystem empowers users to financially thrive through contributing online content. “

-It is usually not currently possible to buy alternative cryptocurrencies such as Uptrennd directly using US dollars.
-Investors seeking to acquire Uptrennd should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Changelly or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Uptrennd using one of the aforementioned exchanges.
+It is usually not possible to purchase alternative cryptocurrencies such as Uptrennd directly using US dollars.
+Investors seeking to trade Uptrennd should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, GDAX or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Uptrennd using one of the exchanges listed above.

 Receive News & Updates for Uptrennd Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Uptrennd and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.